Our Play - OPAL

 As the school improves play opportunities for children, you may find we ask you for resources and make changes about how the children use the school grounds.
 They may use more of the grounds, for more of the year.
 Your children may get a bit messier, be exposed to more challenges and have greater freedoms to play where, with whom and how they like.
 The experiences the school are fostering are essential for children’s physical and mental wellbeing and are in line with all current good practice advice on health and safety, wellbeing and development.

 Whilst it may appear to some that OPAL is just be about giving things to children to play with, it is actually MUCH more than this.
-There are a team of people who run this initiative in the school and they work alongside the national team at the OPAL College, supporting us in the programme of training, risk-assessing, installation, maintenance and reviewing.
+There are a team of people who run this initiative in the school and they work with OPAL (Opal Play and Learning) who support us in the programme of training, risk-assessing, installation, maintenance and reviewing.
 The children are crucially involved in leading their own play and so regular assemblies and class discussions engage the children in negotiations and decisions over OPAL activities.